-Unit 1: The Screenwriters Craft
+Module 1: The Screenwriters' Craft

 This unit provides an introductory and theoretical framework for the practical work with an emphasis on the writer's personal development.
 It includes an overview of dramatic principles as applied to a distinctively cinematic approach to storytelling.
 It also encourages a critical evaluation of those principles in relation to the creative process and the development of original work for the screen.

 Workshops on storytelling and film language, characterisation, scenewriting and step outlines, the development of original ideas for the screen and adapting material from another medium are based around practical writing exercises.
 Visiting professional screenwriters discuss their methods of working with practical examples of past and present work.

 Classes on film style and history, including a programme of evening screenings in the film theatre, provide a context for the written work.
 In addition students have the option to work on film exercises produced by students on the Filmmaking MA - while their short and feature screenplays are a valuable resource for the filmmakers.
 Collaboration between writers and filmmakers is continually encouraged through joint sessions, social events and the posting of projects on the screenwriters' blog site.

 Students' reflections on the relationship between theory and practice, screenwriting and filmmaking as well as establishing a partnership with a professional writing mentor, profoundly influence the outcome of their work and the preparation for their major project.
 This includes the writing of a Work and Research Journal which tracks their personal and project development through the inclusion of visual references and selfreflective notes on course and project work.